-My Own Experience With Self-Measured BG Averages & A1C
+My Own Experience With Self-Measured Blood Glucose Averages and A1C

-My CGM averages have always been spot-on when it comes to predicting A1C.
-Last Summer & Fall, I was using the Omnipod PDM FreeStyle meter (same one tested here) to measure my blood glucose values & calibrate my Dexcom CGM.
+My CGM averages have always been correct when it comes to predicting A1C.
+Last summer and fall, I was using the Omnipod PDM FreeStyle meter (same one tested here) to measure my blood glucose values and calibrate my Dexcom CGM.

 For September, my Dexcom showed a 30-day average of 132 mg/dl, which correlates to an A1C of 6.2%.
-And that's exactly what my lab-measured A1C was back in September -- 6.2%.
+That's exactly what my lab-measured A1C was in September.

 For the past 3 months, I've been on MDI and using a Freestyle Lite to calibrate my CGM.
 Right before my latest A1C (1 week ago), Dexcom's 30-day average showed 117 mg/dl, which correlates to an A1C of 5.7%.
 My lab-measured A1C was 5.8%.

-And this is pretty much how it's always been for me.
-Not the A1Cs -- I wish! -- but the match between estimates and actuals. ;-) I've never had any reason not to trust my BG meter readings, because the results always lined up.
+This is pretty much how it's always been for me.
+Not the A1Cs— I wish!—but the match between estimates and actual results.
+I've never had any reason not to trust my blood glucose meter readings because the results always lined up.

-BUT I do want to take some time now to explain that even if the numbers don't line up, it doesn't necessarily mean your meter is to blame or that you haven't found most accurate blood glucose meter.
+I do want to take some time to explain that even if the numbers don't line up, it doesn't necessarily mean your meter is to blame or that you haven't found most accurate blood glucose meter.

 What about the post that started all this?
 Why were those results so off?

-Well, the truth is, I don't know.
-I actually own the meter that Chris uses, OneTouch UltraLink -- I used it for ~4 years back when I was on a Minimed pump.
+The truth is: I don't know.
+I actually own the meter that Chris uses — OneTouch UltraLink — and have used it for 4 years back when I was on a Minimed pump.